phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In 2011, a little under half of the population of the city of Toronto rented their housing,[^census-2011] and in 2017 home-ownership is out of reach for the young and those with middle and low incomes.[^cbc-squeeze] Long term tenants have a legitimate interest in staying in the communities they themselves have made successful.
 Why should they be subjected to a tenure regime that significantly disadvantages them socially, economically and politically compared to the subsidized homeowning population?

 We do ourselves a disservice when we ignore this dimension and frame it purely in terms of adversarial self interests.
-In Canada, we've spent a lot of effort and money to ensure that only about 7 people per million will die every year from residential fires.
 When we argue that rents should always be uncontrolled, even in tight markets experiencing rapid inflation, we're implicitly accepting that tenants do not deserve security of tenure.

-Instead, we should be debating how can we best serve our communities while also ensuring the proper functioning of our housing delivery system.
+The discussion instead should be about how we can both deliver security of tenure and permit our housing provision system to function properly.

 <h2>Making the economic case for rent stabilization</h2>